lorin/openstack-hackspace/cleanup.md

 ## Images

-make sure there are no images you created remaining:
+Make sure there are no images you created remaining:

     $ nova image-list